tshridhar/Parstagram/README.md

 # Parstagram - Part I

-This application is a bootleg Instagram that was built from front to back (end), featuring the ability to view / post photos globally.
+This application is a bootleg Instagram that was built from front to back (end), featuring the ability to view / post photos globally -- built with Parse.
+Features a customized interface that differs slightly in appearance.

 Time spent: **3** hours spent in total